jmettraux/aac_magic/src/_descriptions_in.md

 Read threads emit a flame at the point of the weaver's finger.

 Once the weavery stops, the threads dissolve, the heat disperses.

+Might deal 1 + skill damage points to a target.

+## Red Flail

+Flail of fire.

+Inflicts 1d6 + skill damage points.
+There must a direct way between the weaver and their target.
+May put the target on fire, at the GM discretion.

+Silver threads do stop the red flail.

 ## Scarlet Arrow